PokemonAutomation/ComputerControl/Wiki/SetupGuide/ControllerList.md

 This is a full list of devices and controllers that we currently support.

-## Setups/Devices
+## Controller Setups

-This table lists all the setups that we have along with the controllers that they support.
+This table lists all the device and controller combinations that we support in this project.

 | | **Device Type** | **Supported Controllers** | **Guides** |
 | --- | --- | ------------------------------------------------------------------------ | --- |